🎙️

 Crystallized Intelligence

-This form of intelligence encompasses accumulated knowledge and skills, such as knowing how to drive a car, operate a cell phone, or run a business.
-It develops as individuals grow up and navigate the world, requiring less fundamental brain change than fluid intelligence.
+Distinct from fluid intelligence, this refers to accumulated knowledge and learned skills, such as knowing how to drive a car or operate a business.
+It develops as we grow and leads to less demand for fundamental brain structural changes.

 ⏱ Timeline Breakdown